NataliaSudarchikova/Data-analysis/README.md

 The notebook: happiness connects a number of tourist departures and happiness index.

 Before the use of all the datasets, the cleaning on the data was applied.

+I also included presentation of the project: Natalia_Sudarchikova.pptx